MeepMoop/222fcrep/README.md

 # CubeStates

-A collection of C# cube representation classes.
+A collection of C# cube representations.